If you want to build an iPhone app in 2023 you have plenty of options.

 Pay a Developer

-The final way to build you iOS is to pay a developer to do so.
+The final way to create an iPhone app is to pay a developer to do so.
 You’ll need to work with an expert to finalize the plan for your app and then actually put it into practice.

-The first step is finding a good app developer within your budget.
+The first step is to find someone (within your budget) whose speciality is to develop iOs apps.
 Assuming you don’t want to hire a full-time developer to be part of your team, you’ll need to hire a freelancer or an agency to build your app.

-To find someone to build your app on Upwork, head over to the website and then perform a search for an iOS app developer.
+To find someone to build your iOs apps on Upwork, head over to the website and then perform a search for an iOS app developer.
 This will reveal a list of freelancers that fit the description.

 Look at their profile, job success score, and past projects.
 The freelancers will also provide an hourly price so you can get an estimate of how much they will charge you.

 Many freelancers will also have a popular projects section that will line out how much they charge for a specific project.
 Searching here can provide a better estimate of the cost of your app than looking at the hourly rate, as the time it takes someone to build an app will vary.